 In 1723 the first rulebook – the Constitutions of Masonry – was published by Dr James Anderson (1679 – 1739) and a Secretary was appointed to the Grand Lodge to keep minutes of its meetings.
 By 1730 the Grand Lodge had over 100 lodges in England and Wales under its control and had begun to spread Freemasonry abroad, warranting lodges to meet in Madrid and Calcutta.

 For historical reasons separate Grand Lodges were formed in Ireland (1725) and Scotland (1736).
 Between them the ‘home’ Grand Lodges took Freemasonry around the globe.
 From the 1730s lodges were set up in Europe, the West Indies, North America and India.

 In the later 18th and the 19th centuries British Freemasonry was taken to the Mid and Far East, Australasia, Africa and South America, mirroring the development of the British Empire.
 When those areas eventually achieved nation status many of the lodges formed independent local Grand Lodges, but other lodges decided to remain with their parent Grand Lodge – resulting in the United Grand Lodge of England still having some 750 lodges overseas, principally in Commonwealth countries.

-The premier Grand Lodge of England continued developing in the 1730s and 1740s without any opposition.
+The premier Grand Lodge of England continued developing in the 1730s and 1740s.
 There had been considerable public interest – meetings were advertised and reported on in the growing number of local newspapers – more especially in what the ceremonies of Freemasonry were.
-Enterprising journalists and pamphleteers were not slow to produce ‘exposures’ of what they believed were the ‘secrets’ of Freemasonry.
+Enterprising journalists and pamphleteers were not slow to produce ‘exposures’ of what they believed were the ‘secrets’ of Freemasonry and eventually the real Ceremonies were leaked, leading to the illegitimate sale of Degrees to non-Masons.
 Publicity increased interest and a growing number of aristocrats, landed gentry and professional men began to seek admission.
 In 1737 the first Royal Freemason was made – Frederick Lewis, Prince of Wales, son of King George II.